 EUGENE, Ore. - A couple's former loan servicer can be held liable for violating the Real Estate Settlement Procedures Act (RESPA) and other state laws for misapplying their monthly mortgage payments, a federal judge in Oregon ruled Aug.
 14, finding that a couple sufficiently stated claims against the company (Michael Wood, et al. v.
 Nationstar Mortgage, LLC, et al., No. 16-cv-02061-MC, D. Ore., 2017 U.S. Dist.
 LEXIS 128782).

-ATLANTA - The 11th Circuit U.S. Court of Appeals on May 15 affirmed a district court's dismissal of a borrower's claim for violation of the Real Estate Settlement Procedures Act (RESPA) against a loan-servicing company, finding that Florida was the improper venue for the case (Robert Crenshaw v.
-Specialized Loan Servicing, LLC, No. 16-16201, 11th Cir., 2017 U.S. App.
-LEXIS 8502).
+ATLANTA - After finding that a loan servicer was not required to provide a borrower with the contact information for the owner of the borrower's loan, the 11th Circuit U.S. Court of Appeals on Aug.
+8 affirmed dismissal of his claims for violation of the Real Estate Settlement Procedures Act (RESPA) (David Mejia v.
+OCWEN Loan Servicing LLC, No. 16-16353, 11th Cir., 2017 U.S. App.
+LEXIS 14533).

-SAN DIEGO - A California federal judge on April 5 dismissed numerous claims asserted by a property owner, including causes of action for violations of California's unfair competition law (UCL) and the Real Estate Settlement Procedures Act (RESPA), finding that he failed to plead the claims with the required specificity (Fernando D. Lopez v.
-Wells Fargo, N.A., et al., No. 16-cv-0811, S.D.
+SAN DIEGO - A California federal judge on July 12 refused to rule on a loan-servicing company's motion to dismiss claims for violation of California's unfair competition law (UCL) and the Real Estate Settlement Procedures Act (RESPA) until the parties move to substitute the deceased plaintiff with her successors in interest (Margarette Smith v.
+Specialized Loan Servicing LLC, No. 16cv2519, S.D.
 Calif., 2017 U.S. Dist.
-LEXIS 52527).
+LEXIS 109002).